 A panic attack is a terrifying feeling.
-First time sufferers often call 911 because they think that they’re having a heart attack.
-Suffering from one can result in someone fighting if contained and frantically attempting to leave the area where they experienced the panic attack.
+People experiencing one for the first time often call 911 because they think that they’re having a heart attack; most frantically attempt to leave the area they're in, while others may lash out and fight with anyone in reach.
 Doctors have found that panic attacks are caused by the sympathetic nervous system, making it a physical disorder rather than a purely mental one.

-- Panic attacks followed by a persistent concern or worry about additional panic attacks or their consequences; or
+- Panic attacks followed by a persistent concern or worry about additional panic attacks or their consequences.

 - Disproportionate fear or anxiety about at least two different situations (for example, using public transportation, being in a crowd, being in a line, being outside of your home, being in open spaces).

-- Extreme limitation of one, or marked limitation of two, of the following areas of mental functioning (see 12.00F):
+An applicant must have an extreme limitation of one, or marked limitation of two, of the following areas of mental functioning:

-- Your mental disorder in this listing category is “serious and persistent;” that is, you have a medically documented history of the existence of the disorder over a period of at least 2 years, and there is evidence of both:
+Applicants must have a medically documented history of a "serious and persistent" disorder occurring over a period of at least two years, and there must be evidence of each of the following:

-- Medical treatment, mental health therapy, psychosocial support(s), or a highly structured setting(s) that is ongoing and that diminishes the symptoms and signs of your mental disorder (see 12.00G2b); and
+- Medical treatments, mental health therapy, psychosocial supports, or highly structured settings that are ongoing and diminish the symptoms and signs of mental disorder.

-- Marginal adjustment, that is, you have minimal capacity to adapt to changes in your environment or to demands that are not already part of your daily life (see 12.00G2c).
+- Marginal adjustment or minimal capacity to adapt to changes in the environment or to demands that are not already part of daily life.